-First, gypsies are usually shown as dishonest: thieves, pickpockets, con-men, trespassers, and all-around tricksters who wouldn't think twice about taking everything you own that isn't nailed down, and a few things that are.
+First, gypsies are usually shown as dishonest: thieves, pickpockets, con artists, trespassers, and all-around tricksters who wouldn't think twice about taking everything you own that isn't nailed down, and a few things that are.
 The danger of children being kidnapped by gypsies was a common old wives' tale.
 The stereotype for dishonesty is where the term "gypped" probably comes from.
-While the rampant poverty in some Romani populations does lead to a high level of crime, this is also true of the poverty-stricken sections of every other race.
+While the rampant poverty in some Romani populations does lead to a high level of crime, this is also true of the poverty-stricken sections of every other ethnic group.

 Gypsies are almost shown as universally romantic nomads.
 They're mysterious and magical people, as the sheer number of Gypsy Fortune Tellers and Gypsy Curses demonstrates.
 They're also associated with Tarot cards, and sometimes credited with inventing them.
 Their women are fiery-tempered temptresses.
 They dance in flamenco outfits to Hungarian music.
 They wear brightly colored clothes and travel in brightly decorated caravans.
 They have dark skin and speak with an Überwald accent, regardless of where they are and where they're supposed to be from.

-In reality, the Romani are an ethnic group found throughout Europe, the Americas, and the Middle East.
+In reality, the Romani-diaspora is a collection of ethnic groups found throughout Europe, the Americas, and the Middle East.
 They originally emigrated from India, but were mistaken for Egyptians by Medieval Europeans, which is how the term gypsy originated.
 While they were originally moderately dark of skin, several hundred years of intermarrying with other ethnic groups have allowed many modern Romani to pass as White, Indian, or even African if they so chose.
 Nomadic Romani were certainly a historical fact, but the majority of modern Romani live in standard housing and are every bit as tech-savvy as their neighbors.

-In addition to perpetuating stereotypes about the Romani, the media is largely blasé about slurs against them, using insulting terms like "gyppo" or "pikey" without much concern; and to some Romani, the word "gypsy" is in and of itself an offensive slur.
+In addition to perpetuating stereotypes about the Romani, the media is largely blasé about slurs against them, using insulting terms like "gyppo" or "pikey" without much concern; and to some Romani, the word "gypsy" itself is an offensive slur, the same goes for the German word for gypsy, "Zigeuner".
+It is considered in today's days unacceptable and "Sinti und Roma" (which is sort of redundant, since the former are a subgroup of the latter ) is used instead.
 Apparently the Romani are still Acceptable Ethnic Targets — another holdover from previouscenturies when the Romani were one of the Western world's Butt Monkeys.
 Approximately 500,000 Romani were killed in Nazi concentration camps, with several hundred thousand more killed by roving SS death squads; all told, between one and two million European Romani were killed during World War II.

 Persecution of Romani is called Antiziganism.
 Historically very widespread (one of the crimes punishable by death in the 18th-19th century "BloodyCode" in England was "spending more than one month in the company of Gypsies"note Given the times, may have not included only Romani but also all transients, particularly the Irish Travellers), it still continues today.
-As recently as 2010 Paris had come under fire from Amnesty International for attempting to deport several hundred French Roma to Bulgaria and Romania, without regard of where they were actually from or whether they lived in the much-maligned "camps".
+As recently as 2010 Paris had come under fire from Amnesty International for attempting to deport several hundred French Roma to Bulgaria and Romania, without regard of where they were actually from or whether they lived in the much-maligned "camps" — in 2013 there was another polemic episode called the "Leonarda case".
 Several other countries have also come under fire from the UN and Amnesty International for segregationist policies.

 There is no significant relation (ethnic or etymological) to the Romans or the Romanians.
-Sometimes the two are confused, which is probably because the "â" used in the native name for Romania gets lost in the English translation.
+Sometimes the two are confused, which is probably because the "â" used in the native name for Romania gets lost in the English translation.note And just to confuse things further, Romania has a large Romani minority.
 There is also no connection between the Romani and Irish Travellers beyond a historical reputation for a nomadic lifestyle.

 Ed had a mystical dream-reading Gypsy best friend, Noah, in Fullmetal Alchemist: The Conqueror of Shamballa .
 Incidentally, she's not all that honest, either.